tdurieux/ITBot/Readme.md

 ### Example

-Perform a query to google
+Perform and record a query to google

 ```
 goto https://www.google.com